vasigorc/auto_gippity_udemy/README.md

 ## Runbook

-Currently you will have to have `rust` installed and run `cargo run` from the root of the project.
+Currently you will have to have `rust` installed and run `cargo run` from the root of the project, or you may run `cargo build --release` and run the native binary compiled for your OS' architecture like such: `./target/release/auto_gippity_udemy`.

 When prompted, describe what is the website that you would like Auto-Gippity to build: